felipealbrecht/DeepBlue-Manual/README.md

 # DeepBlue Epigenomic Data Server Manual - DRAFT
-This manual presents DeepBlue, their commands, examples, and usage advices.
+This manual presents DeepBlue, commands, examples, and usage advice.
-Please, make a short read before using DeepBlue.
+Please, read this manual before using DeepBlue.
 We also provide a reference guide in the [DeepBlue API Reference Guide](http://deepblue.mpi-inf.mpg.de/api.html) that contains a list of all DeepBlue commands.
-This list is updated automatically when new commands are added or modified.
+This list is updated automatically when commands are added or modified.

-## Disclaimer
+#### Disclaimer

-DeepBlue is work in progress.
+DeepBlue is a work in progress.
 The API and data can (and probably will) change.

 #### Data

-DeepBlue only imports public data available.
+DeepBlue only imports publicly available data.

-Uploading data to the DeepBlue will make your data accessible for others users.
+Uploading data to DeepBlue will make your data accessible to other users.

 #### License